Progress and updates

 Planning application process

-TCHC has submitted a planning application for a Zoning By-law Amendment to the City of Toronto.
+TCHC has submitted the Official Plan Amendment, Zoning By-law Amendment, and Rental Housing Demolition and Conversion applications to the City of Toronto.
 This marks the first major step in rebuilding the community so that tenants can return to the neighbourhood.

 Through this application, TCHC is seeking approval of: